jonnew/cyclops/resources/beta-kit-getting-started-guide.md

 	![Gah.](rage_guy_02.jpg)

-   This makes soldering to these points a bit tricky, because you must make sure the solder follows into the hole, where there is exposed copper.
+   This makes soldering to these points a bit tricky, because you must make sure the solder flows into the hole, where there is exposed copper.
 If you think you might have trouble with this, take an utility blade and scrape the solder resist layer off the pad in the back of the board, as show in the figure.

+   TODO: Figure showing Xacto knife being used to scrape off solder resist.

 2. __Cool manually soldered linear regulator__